j0m0k0/j0m0k0.github.io/_posts/2024/cybersecurity/2024-07-01-intro-cybersecurity.md

 Entering a new area in computer science is always challenging for me.
 In this blog post, I'll introduce you to the essential concepts you need to understand to navigate the world of cybersecurity.

 ## What is Cybersecurity?
-Cybersecurity has different defintions by different standards and perspectives.
-However, I really like the definition of cybersecurity given by CISA:
+Cybersecurity has different definitions by different standards and perspectives.
+However, I really like the definition of cybersecurity given by CISA[^footnote]:
 > **Cybersecurity is the art of protecting networks, devices, and data from unauthorized access or criminal use and the practice of ensuring confidentiality, integrity, and availability of information.**

 ## Offensive vs Defensive